Canon 4000D vs Nikon D7500

-Both the 4000D and the D7500 are recent models that feature in their makers' current product line-up.
+Both the 4000D and the D7500 are recent models that are part of the current product line-up.
 The D7500 replaced the earlier Nikon D7200, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 4000D vs Nikon D7500

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 4000D or the Nikon D7500 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.